bmarci/woocommerce-barion/README.md

-# Barion Payment Gateway for WooCommerce
+# Barion Payment Gateway for WooCommerce and WooCommerce Subscription

 This plugin allows your customers to pay via [Barion Smart Gateway](https://www.barion.com/) in your WooCommerce online store.